zephraph/notes/Projects/Enabling Strict Type Checking on Force.md

 ## Iterating

 I essentially want to do the same thing.
 I'm just going to do it in a slightly different way.
 First off, I'm going to incorporate this tool called [[betterer]].
+It'll take care of ensuring that the migration happens over time.
+It actually has a [typescript plugin](https://phenomnomnominal.github.io/betterer/docs/built-in-tests#betterertypescript) that can be used to do exactly what we want to do here.
+Unfortunately that would require that type checking be ran twice... but it's pretty slow already.
+Not really feasible.
+What I'd like to do instead is use the [regex plugin](https://phenomnomnominal.github.io/betterer/docs/built-in-tests#bettererregexp) to test for a comment pattern similar to the previously mentioned step.

+There is another small difference in my approach though.
+Instead of using `@ts-ignore` I'm going to use `@ts-expecte`